 - Evaluate the final word every time to ensure that it is finished and now safe to use.

-- After usage of equipment, every time must clean all the equipment and store them in their box.
+- After usage of equipment, every time must clean all the equipment and store them in its box.

 - This average hourly wage is $19.70 per hour.